 - The con of an S-Corp is that you must have articles of incorporation and record corporate minutes.

 Like C-Corps, the entity can be pretty complex and generally requires the help of an accountant.

 For example, S-Corps require that all shareholders within the company take a “reasonable” salary even if their company is not making a profit.

 Now let’s cover the 5th and last entity which is the LLC.
 LLC stands for limited liability.

 For me, it’s like a combination of a sole proprietorship, partnerships, C-corps and S-corps all- bulked into one flexible option.

 - The major pro of an LLC is that it offers more control and flexibility while also providing liability protection.

 - Also, you can choose your tax structure from any of the entities we covered.

-- The major con of an LLC is that you have to pay annual fees and this structure makes it really hard for investors to contribute capital whereas the C and S corps makes it much easier.
+- The major con of an LLC is that you have to pay annual fees and this structure makes it really hard for investors to contribute capital whereas the C and S-corps make it much easier.

-In my opinion, the clear winner for companies just starting is an LLC.
+In our opinion, the clear winner for companies just starting is an LLC.

 But hey maybe you have a different opinion, comment below which structure you think is best.